keeneyetact/retroBoard/README.md

 ### Installation

 - Copy `docker-compose.yml.example` to `docker-compose.yml`
 - Edit the file to set some passwords etc. You can also set your Google Analytics ID to enable Google Analytics tracking.
+You can also leave the file "as-is", it has sensible defaults.
 - Run `docker-compose build`: this will build the backend and frontend images, based on your settings.
 - Get yourself a coffee ☕️
 - Run `docker-compose up -d`